viatulus/viatulus.github.io/README.md

 # viatulus.github.io
-This is a test site for a beginner learning to code.
+This is a test site for a beginner learning website design.